 And as we groan in pain, the Creator groans, too.

 There is good news!
 A second Adam came: Jesus came to this earth to undo what the first Adam did.
 With His great sacrificial love and obedience to the Father, Jesus defeated evil on the cross.
 And when we follow Him, we will never be separated from Him again.

 Adrian Rogers said, “He’s going to turn every tear to a pearl, every hurt to a hallelujah, every defeat into a victory, and every Calvary into an Easter.”

 We have good news.
 The suffering that we know is temporary.
 All of the suffering we will ever know is on this side of the grave.
-What waits beyond is far greater than anything we have to bid goodbye.
+What waits beyond is far greater than anything we have to bid goodbye to.

 Are you hurting?
-There is a physician who can help, and his name is Jesus.
+There is a physician who can help, and His name is Jesus.
 Today is the day to call out to Him, the Second Adam, who made a way to bring you home to Him.
 Jesus can defeat the curse that entangles you and heal the pain that overwhelms you.
 Do you know someone who is hurting?
 Pray on their behalf.
-Pray for healing, for strength, for guidance and for wisdom.
+Pray for healing, strength, guidance, and wisdom.